charles-r-earp/autograph/README.md

 # Tests
 - To check that you have a valid device, run `cargo test device_new --features device_tests`.
-- Run all the tests with `cargo test --features full`.
+- Run all the tests with `cargo test --features "full device_tests"`.

 # Custom Shader Code
 You can write your own shaders and execute them with **autograph**.